xinyu-dev/BioNeMo-Example-Workflow-Molecule-Virtual-Screening/README.md

-# bionemo_example_molecule_hts
+# BioNeMo Example Workflow for Molecule HTS

-Example workflow of small molecule virtual screening using BioNeMo containers
+Example workflow of small molecule virtual screening using BioNeMo containers.

+Instructions are for EC2 but can be easily adapted for SageMaker Notebooks

+Recommended minimum requirements:
+- g5.12xlarge (4xA10)